shamil332/holbertonschool-shell/init_files_variables_and_expansions/README.md

 9-divide_and_rule -> divides `POWER` and `DIVIDE` variables 10-love_exponent_breath -> finds `BREATH` to the power `LOVE` 11-binary_to_decimal -> convery binaries to decimal values.
+12-combinations -> a script that prints all possible combinations of two letters, except `oo`.